md-nobir-hasan/laravel-mini-wizard/README.md

     4. Permissions name will be  (Show Photo, Create Photo, Edit Photo, Delete Photo), (Show OrderItem, Create  OrderItem, Edit OrderItem, Delete OrderItem).
     5. Requests name will be  (StorePhotoRequest, UpdatePhotoRequest), (StoreOrderItemRequest, UpdateOrderItemRequest).
     6. Every migration default contain title, status, serial field.
 You can modified these from the migration stub file.
-    7. For automatice implementation of seeder or factory you have to use )}//n in the DatabaseSeeder.php
+    7. For automatice implementation of seeder or factory you have to use  in the DatabaseSeeder.php
+    8. in parent module relationship added after  '];'

 ### Improveable note
     1. every datatype validation will added